Thursday 4 December 2014

 We have seen that the results of the logic trees can be:

-· On-Condition based tasks, or predictive tasks, they can be done without move equipment, without stop it or during a planned stop; they give information about the failure with time enough to plan reparations.
+· On-Condition based tasks, or predictive tasks, they can be done without move equipment, without stopping it or during a planned stop; they give information about the failure with time enough to plan reparations.

-· Time based tasks, or preventive tasks, they require to stop equipment and, usually, move it to a workshop; this task acts over all components, even those that don’t require maintenance.
+· Time based tasks, or preventive tasks, they require to stop equipment and, usually, move it to a workshop; this task acts overall components, even those that don’t require maintenance.

 · Failure finding tasks, their mission is to find hidden failures, but they assume that find the failure is not immediate.